heroku/heroku-buildpack-mcp-auth-proxy/README.md

 git push heroku main
 ```

-Your app now includes the MCP Auth Proxy application in the `mcp-auth-proxy/` directory.
+Your app now includes the MCP Auth Proxy application in the `mcp-auth-proxy/` directory and is configured as your default web process.

 ## Detection Logic